Ernest Cashel

-Ernest Cashel (circa 1882 – February 2, 1904) was an American-born outlaw who became famous in western Canada for his repeated escapes from custody.
+Ernest Cashel (c.
+1882 – February 2, 1904) was an American-born outlaw who became famous in western Canada for his repeated escapes from custody.

 Early crimes and escapes

 1882–1890s

 Cashel was born in Nebraska in 1882.
 When he was 14 he left home and quickly ran afoul of the law.
 He was arrested and sent to jail twice; both times he escaped.
 Now a fugitive in the United States, he crossed from Wyoming, through Montana into Alberta, Canada, and worked as a ranch hand at several locations.
 On October 14, 1902, he was arrested and charged with forgery for passing a bad check.
 While being transported by train under guard, Cashel escaped out the window of the train's lavatory.
 A posse was formed by the North-West Mounted Police, but Cashel eluded them.

 Several weeks later, on November 19, a man called on police to report his brother-in-law, Isaac Rufus Belt, had gone missing from his ranch east of Lacombe.
 Upon investigation by the authorities, it was discovered that a young man named Bert Elesworth had been staying at Belt's ranch at the time of the latter's disappearance.
 From descriptions given of Elesworth, police determined that he was Cashel living under an alias, and began to hunt for him.
 He was discovered at a camp on the outskirts of Calgary, wearing Belt's clothing, and had in his possession several of Belt's possessions, including a $50 American gold certificate.
 Cashel was arrested for horse theft, as no body had been found that would allow a charge of murder.
 He was sentenced to 3 years in prison for the thefts.

 On July 20, 1903, a farmer discovered Belt's decomposing body in a river.
 Examination showed that he had died from a gunshot to the chest, with the bullet found being the same type and caliber as the rifle Cashel carried.
 Cashel was brought from Stony Mountain Penitentiary back to Calgary to face murder charges in the death of Belt.
 The trial began on October 19 and lasted until October 27, at which time Cashel was found guilty and sentenced to hang, the execution date being set for December 15.
 Because of his history of escaping, he was held in a specially-built cell, which kept him separate from the other inmates, and was itself set in one corner of a large room where it could be seen by everyone within.
 The gallows where Cashel was to hang was visible outside the window.